 Shellie Davis has been playing the bass and singing in bluegrass bands since she was 8 years old, and will delight you with her

 sweet vocals.
 Steve Willis plays banjo in the solid Scruggs style tradition.
 He learned banjo licks as a teenager from Little Roy

-a member of numerous bands over the years, including South Carolina bluegrass ambassador Bill Wells' band.
+and has been a member of numerous bands over the years, including South Carolina bluegrass ambassador Bill Wells' band.

-traditional square dances for almost 40 years, and has called dances for the Smithsonian Folklife Festival and many other events.
+traditional square dances for 40 years, and has called dances for the Smithsonian Folklife Festival and many other events.

 Come to a Palmetto Blue Band show.
 You will not be disappointed!

 We will play for your party, event, city festival, BBQ, wedding reception, square dance, afternoon social club, folklore class,